kcoton/campusExplorer/README.md

 1. `yarn pretty` to prettify your project code.

 If you are curious, some of these commands are actually shortcuts defined in [package.json -> scripts](./package.json).

+## Running the Project:

+The project consists of a frontend, located in the `\frontend` folder.
+Go to this folder by running `cd frontend` in your terminal.
+Here you can run `npm run build` to create a build directory with a production build for the app.

+After building the frontend, you can now navigate back to the project root directory and run `yarn start` to start the full-stack application.

+The application is now available on http://localhost:4321 !

+If you choose to run the frontend separately, from `\frontend` you can run `npm install`, and `npm run start` to start the frontend on `localhost:3000`.
+You can then run the server separately with `yarn start` from the root directory.

 ## Running and testing from an IDE